lagom/lagom-samples/docs/src/main/paradox/index.md

   /helloworld.GreetingsService/sayHello   # served by hello-service (gRPC)
 ```

-None of the service include any logic to keep this quickstart as simple as possible.
-While the
+We want to show how to use gRPC for service communication, so in this guide the services are
-`hello-service` always returns hard-coded values the `hello-proxy` always forwards the request
+as simple as possible, with no other features.
+While the `hello-service` always returns hard-coded
-downstream to `hello-service`.
+values the `hello-proxy` always forwards the request downstream to `hello-service`.

 ![Application Structure](./application-structure.png)